Incorporating Arbitrary Matrix Group Equivariance into KANs: EKAN Layer

 A key aspect of equivariant networks is how group elements act on the feature space.
 Therefore, unlike conventional networks, which only focus on the dimensions of the feature space, equivariant networks need to further clarify the structure of the feature space.
 For example, for the group $\mathrm{SO}(2)$, two feature spaces $U_1 = V \oplus V = \mathbb{R}^2 \oplus \mathbb{R}^2$ and $U_2 = V \otimes V = \mathbb{R}^2 \otimes \mathbb{R}^2$ have different group representations $\rho_{U_1}$ and $\rho_{U_2}$, but conventional networks treat them as the same space $U = \mathbb{R}^4$.

-We specify the input space and the output space of \model~layer as $U_i$ and $U_o$, respectively.
-Their structures can be normalized into the form of \Eqref{eq:space}.
+We specify the input space and the output space of EKAN layer as $U_i$ and $U_o$, respectively.
+Their structures can be normalized into the form of \cref{eq:space}.
 In particular, for ease of later discussion, we extract the scalar space terms $T_0 = T(0, 0)$ and rewrite them as:

-where $p_{i, a}^2 + q_{i, a}^2 > 0$, $p_{o, a}^2 + q_{o, a}^2 > 0$, and $c T_0 = \underbrace{T_0 \oplus T_0 \oplus \dots \oplus T_0}_{c}$.
+where $p_{i,a}, q_{i, a}, p_{o, a}, q_{o, a}, c_i, c_o, A_i, A_o \in \mathbb{N}$, $p_{i, a} + q_{i, a} > 0$, $p_{o, a} + q_{o, a} > 0$, and $c T_0 = \underbrace{T_0 \oplus T_0 \oplus \dots \oplus T_0}_{c}$.

 We have to emphasize that the actual input/output feature does not lie within $U_i$/$U_o$.
 To align with gated basis functions, we add a gate scalar $T_0$ to each non-scalar term $T(p_{i, a}, q_{i, a})$/$T(p_{o, a}, q_{o, a})$ in $U_i$/$U_o$ to obtain the actual input/output space.
+The mechanism behind this approach will be discussed in detail in \cref{sec:gated basis functions}.
 We denote this actual input/output space as the gated input/output space $U_{gi}$/$U_{go}$:

-As shown in \Eqref{eq:kan2}, we split the KAN layer into basis functions and linear weights.
-From this perspective, we correspondingly construct gated basis functions and equivariant linear weights to form the \model~layer.
+As shown in \cref{eq:kan2}, we split the KAN layer into basis functions and linear weights.
+From this perspective, we correspondingly construct gated basis functions and equivariant linear weights to form the EKAN layer.
 We refer to the space where the activation values reside after gated basis functions and before equivariant linear weights as the post-activation space $U_m$.
-The structure of $U_m$ depends on $U_i$, which we will elaborate on in \Secref{sec:gated basis functions}.
+The structure of $U_m$ depends on $U_i$, which we will elaborate on in \cref{sec:gated basis functions}.

-We summarize the aforementioned space structures and their relationships in \Figref{fig:ekanlayer} (Left).
-The user first specifies the input space $U_i$ and the output space $U_o$ for the \model~layer.
-Then the gated input space $U_{gi}$ and the post-activation space $U_m$ are calculated based on $U_i$, and the gated output space $U_o$ is calculated based on $U_o$.
+We summarize the aforementioned space structures and their relationships in \cref{fig:ekanlayer} (Left).
+The user first specifies the input space $U_i$ and the output space $U_o$ for the EKAN layer.
+Then the gated input space $U_{gi}$ and the post-activation space $U_m$ are calculated based on $U_i$, and the gated output space $U_{go}$ is calculated based on $U_o$.
 The actual input feature in $U_{gi}$ passes through gated basis functions to obtain the activation value in $U_m$, which then passes through equivariant linear weights to obtain the actual output feature in $U_{go}$.

-\subsection{Gated basis functions}
+\subsection{Gated Basis Functions}